-Feedback is critically important in any organization because it helps employees at all levels identify areas in which they stand out and skills they need to develop.
-Yet providing face-to-face feedback remains one of the most challenging aspects of leadership.
-And that’s true whether you’re a CEO or a lower-level leader.
+Feedback is critically important in any organization because it helps employees at all levels identify areas in which they stand out along with the skills they need to develop.
+However, providing face-to-face feedback remains one of the most challenging aspects of leadership, and that’s true whether you’re a CEO or a mid-level manager.

 Positive feedback is typically easy to provide, of course, but it’s the negative feedback that’s often so much more difficult to deliver effectively, especially in person.
 It’s simple: Many people have trouble delivering criticism.
 And there’s always the risk that the employee will respond unfavorably, creating conflict — something we as humans try to avoid.
 It’s no surprise, then, that surveys show that many business leaders feel uncomfortable providing feedback to their employees, either during scheduled review sessions or on a day-to-day basis.
 Consider data from Harris Poll: